origooo/vscode-mocha-test-adapter/README.md

 - Set breakpoints in your test code
 - Step through test execution
 - Inspect variables in the Debug Console

+### Code Coverage

+Run tests with coverage to see which parts of your code are tested:

+1. **Run with Coverage**: Click the **Coverage** button (🔬) in the Testing view instead of Run
+2. **View Coverage**: After tests complete, coverage will be displayed:
+   - **Editor gutters**: Green/red highlighting shows covered/uncovered lines
+   - **Test Coverage view**: Shows coverage percentages per file
+   - **Detailed view**: Expand files to see statement and function coverage details
+3. **Coverage Files**: Temporary coverage data is automatically cleaned up after viewing

+The extension uses [c8](https://github.com/bcoe/c8) for coverage collection, which provides accurate coverage for both JavaScript and TypeScript with full ESM support.

 ### Manual Refresh